suncoast-devs/cohort-xii/week-05/day-1/minesweeper/README.md

 New Game

-- When the user clicks the new game button
+- DONE When the user clicks the new game button
-- Use the new game API to request a new game
+- DONE Use the new game API to request a new game
   - POST /games
   - Take what the API gives back and put that in the state
 - Display the number of the game we are playing